j0ono0/pinout/docs/pages/core.rst

         img_01 = diagram.add(Image(img_src, x=20, y=20))
         img_02 = diagram.add(Image(img_src, x=400, y=20))

     :param path: Path to either an image file on the local file system or a URL.
-Path is relative to image file if *not* embedding, otherwise it is relative to the script exporting the file.
+If using a relative path it is relative to the pinout script location.
     :type path: string
     :param embed: Embed image in exported file, defaults to False
     :type embed: bool, optional